 EOC Gives Legal Assistance in Pregnancy Discrimination Case

-The Equal Opportunities Commission (EOC) has today (22 December 2009) issued legal proceedings under the Sex Discrimination Ordinance (Cap 480) in the District Court on behalf of a woman who alleged that she was discriminated against by her former employer on the ground of her pregnancy.
-She was employed by a retail shop and was dismissed on the first day of employment when her pregnancy was known by her employer.
+The Equal Opportunities Commission (EOC) has today (23 November 2012) issued legal proceedings under the Sex Discrimination Ordinance, Cap.
+480 in the District Court, on behalf of a woman who alleged that she was discriminated against by her former employer on the ground of her pregnancy.
+The Plaintiff alleged that her former employer deliberately inserted a one-day break between her old and new contracts to avoid statutory maternity leave pay.

 Equal Opportunities Commission

 23 November 2012